melvinzhang/garden/content/posts/pkm_talk_proposal.md

 Title: Level up your note taking skills and cultivate new ideas

+Alt title: Building a personal knowledge mangement tool in Vim

 # Elevator Pitch (300 chars)

 Do you struggle to remember what you've learned?
 I took notes for every talk I